next-step/java-racingcar/README.md

 step 3
 * feature/race-unit-test
   * generate unit test of requirements
 * feature/car-racing
   * generate Car as object
   * complete the car racing application
   * refactored and modified the unit test code
 * refactor/step2
   * put checkInputAvailable() inside the main logic (b/c never used except test code)
   * refactored codes
   * put Scanner SCAN as a Constant
   * modified the Boolean method
   * modified public methods to private should not be public
   * modified the test codes as well with using reflection
-* refactor/step3
+* refactor/racing
   * modified public methods to private should not be public (**modified like the step2 modified**)
   * modified the test codes as well with using reflection
   * delete the useless code in step2 test code
 * refactor/optimize-imports
   * unused imports removed
 * refactor/remove-reflection
   * ensure not to test private method -> do not test with reflection
 * refactor/class-segregation
   * refactored code w/ Class, Interface segregation'

+step 4
+* refactor/step-3
+  * refactored based on the feedback from pull request
+  * generate ViewPrinter
+  * set position as Integer to calculate
+* feature/mod-racing-application-with-step4
+  * modified racing application with step4 requirements
+* refactor/step4
+  * refactored with FirstClass Collection
+  * refactored with using Stream()
+  * Test Codes are refactored